-Tax ID No.Name or corporate name of the owner% of share capitalS0811011GGENERALITAT DE CATALUNYA100.0%
+Tax ID No. (CIF) S0811011G Name or corporate name of the owner GENERALITAT DE CATALUNYA

+% of share capital 100.0%

 A.2 Indicate, as applicable, any family, commercial, contractual or corporate relationships between owners of significant shareholdings, insofar as these are known by the company, unless they are insignificant or arise from ordinary trading or exchange activities.